ibm-cloud-docs/solution-tutorials/create-manage-secure-apis.md

 ## Before you begin

-* Download and install [Node.js](https://nodejs.org/en/download/) version 6.x (use [nvm](https://github.com/creationix/nvm) or similar if you already have a more recent version of Node.js installed)
+* Download and install [Node.js](https://nodejs.org/en/download/) version 8.15.0, or a higher 8.x.x version.
+It is recommended to use [nvm](https://github.com/creationix/nvm) to manage your Node.js versions.

 ## Create a REST API in Node.js